IngSystemCix/ingenio_bot/README.md

 ## ⚠️ Warning: Handling `.env` Files

-⚠️ **Warning:** The `.env` file contains sensitive information such as API keys, database credentials, and other environment-specific configurations.
+> ⚠️ **Warning:** The `.env` file contains sensitive information, including API keys, database credentials, and other environment-specific configurations. **Please ensure this file is excluded from version control systems and shared only with authorized personnel.**

 - **Never** commit your `.env` file to version control (e.g., GitHub).
 Always add it to your `.gitignore` file to ensure it is not accidentally pushed to your repository.
 - **Keep your `.env` file secure** and share it only with trusted team members who need access.